OctaFXVisit OctaFX74-89% of retail CFD accounts lose money

 Forex trading in Malaysia is taxable.
-That is because all revenues should be declared through your ITN (Income tax number) and these are unique to each person and issues by the IRBM (Inland Revenue Board of Malaysia).
+That is because all revenues should be declared through your ITN (Income tax number) and these are unique to each person and issued by the IRBM (Inland Revenue Board of Malaysia).

 More information on the precise filing processes can be found here.

-With that said, since forex trading is new to Malaysia, there is still a considerable grey area related to revenues and capital gains taxes, particularly is the broker you trade with is located outside of Malaysia.
+With that said, since forex trading is new to Malaysia, there is still a considerable grey area related to revenues and capital gains taxes, particularly if the broker you trade with is located outside of Malaysia.